Anticipating and Overcoming Adversity - A Way of Life Toward Purpose in Service to Others

 Working on Purpose

 WORK.
-For some, its utter lack of perceived significance hurls them into existential crisis, while for others being on the job allows the highest level of fulfillment and even provides a life purpose.
+For some, its utter lack of enjoyment or meaning hurls them into existential crisis, while for others being on the job allows the highest level of fulfillment and even provides a life purpose.
 We spend a full third of our lives either preparing for work via school or actually being in the workforce.
-Why not look for ways to maximize the meaning, positive sentiment, and performance contribution associated with it?
-This show explores the journey and experiences of how various people navigate their careers toward meaningful work-life integration.
+Why not look for ways to live with passion and work on purpose to maximize the meaning, fulfillment, and performance contribution associated with it?
+This show explores a wide array of topics that impact and shape the experience of being in today’s workforce, with the aim of creating meaningful work-life integration.
 Anyone looking for guidance, inspiration, and examples on how to get unstuck at work or move to a higher level of meaning or contribution will enjoy tuning in.
-We’ll hear from everyday people telling their work-life stories and from other authors who have contributed their understanding to the topic of work, careers, and work-life integration.
-Working on Purpose airs live Wednesdays at 3 PM Pacific Time on VoiceAmerica Empowerment.
+We’ll engage in enlightening conversation with thought leaders, authors, and experts from various fields from around the world.
+Working on Purpose airs weekly on VoiceAmerica Empowerment.

 Alise Cortez, PhD

 Alise earned a PhD in Human Development from Fielding Graduate University.
 Fascinated with how people choose and experience their careers, she focused her dissertation on meaning in work and its relationship to personal identity.
-Today, she is further developing her “modes of engagement” concept having conducted interview-based research with professionals aged 18 to 80 across multiple industries and is now writing a book about her findings.
+Her post-doc research yielded 15 “modes of engagement,” discovered by interviewing 115 professionals aged 18 to 80 across multiple industries.
+Her consulting offerings are drawn from this research.